 Visitors to the palace walk around the first of the three stores of the building, constructed in 1889 by Rafael Corito and Antonio Lanti.
 At the backyard stands the magnificent statue of Achilles-to whom the palace is dedicated-showing the hero dying; the hero’s pain reflects the sensitivity of the “melancholy queen”.
 We couldn’t get here due to the repairs.

 The top floor was also once a casino, so it has quite a checkered past.

-Kaiser originally constructed the colossal statue of the Triumphant Achilles, sign of his power.
-The palace now belongs to the Greek State, and is open to the public as a museum.
+Kaiser originally constructed the colossal statue of the Triumphant Achilles, a sign of his power.
+The palace now belongs to the Greek State and is open to the public as a museum.
 This is a good place to venture on a rainy day.

 And to finish off my time in Corfu, I had a Fish Spa.
 Both hands and feet – awesome.
 You can read about it here.

 Once my feet and hands were massaged by some sucking fish, we still found we had an hour or so to spare before leaving the island, and so we ventured out in the rain to play tourist.

 I toyed with the idea of buying Greek Slippers made of felt.
 But Explorason said I looked like a clown.
 But I tell you, they felt nice after the Fish Spa, and were so soft and warm.
 We have more of Greece to go, so I may try to find a ‘pom-pomless’ pair.

 Then you have the souvenir statues.
 You can get brass, copper, metal, marble, plastic and all sorts of Greek Statues.
 Gods, Chariots, Mythology and more.
 We declined on all of them.

 Instead, Explorason found two Lego mini figures, and I found an embossed tea-towel.
 It is bright blue with a red trim and round in shape (later I wish I had bought three – the best tea towel ever!)